Historic Thanksgiving Storms

 Thanksgiving Day Storm

 Low pressure tracking across the Carolinas brought heavy rain to parts of the southern Atlantic coast region, and blanketed the middle Atlantic coast states and southern New England with heavy snow.
-The storm produced up to nine inches of snow over Long Island, N.Y., and up to 14 inches over Cape Cod, Mass., at Yarmouth.
+The storm produced up to 9 inches of snow over Long Island, N.Y., and up to 14 inches over Cape Cod, Mass., at Yarmouth.
 Totals of 4.7 inches in New York City and 6 inches in Newark, N.J., were records for Thanksgiving Day.

 To find more weather history and see what the winter has in store for you, go to our Weather Center!
+Or, check out our Thanksgiving Weather Forecast!

 About The Author